 Enrique Guerra studied at Paier College of Art in Hamden, Connecticut.
 After graduation, Guerra apprenticed with artists Robert Lougheed and Tom Lovell in Santa Fe, New Mexico.

-After graduating from Paier College of Art in Hamden, Connecticut, Enrique Guerra studied with artists Robert Lougheed and Tom Lovell in New Mexico.
-Guerra admires Lougheed the most because of his ability to transform an insignificant subject into a truly brilliant work of art.
-Guerra works in both oil and bronze.
-Most of his paintings depict the vast desert and brushlands of northern Mexico and South Texas.
-He enjoys painting street scenes in nearly abandoned towns or images of farmers with their livestock.
-Because he has spent the greater part of his life in these very surroundings, this is the subject matter that continues to captivate and shape his work.
+Guerra creates art in both oil painting and bronze, drawing inspiration from the vast deserts and brushlands of Northern Mexico and South Texas.
+He enjoys painting street scenes in semi-abandoned towns or capturing the images of farmers with their livestock as they till their land.
+Because he has spent the greater part of his life in these very surroundings, this is the subject matter that continues to captivate and shape the images of Enrique Guerra’s work.

-In 2016, Guerra installed a life-sized sculpture titled The Vaquero in the sculpture garden of the Briscoe Western Art Museum.
-The commissioned work depicts an early Spanish settler driving two longhorn cows that are yoked together with a rope.
-Guerra’s research revealed the specific way in which ropes with wooden bobbins were used to secure wild cattle as they were driven between destinations.
-The vaqueros further deterred the cattle from escaping by braiding their tails together, as depicted in this early Texas ranch scene.
-Guerra is currently working on a similar commission of a Texas hero.
+In 2016, Guerra installed a life-sized sculpture entitled El Caporal in the sculpture garden of The Briscoe Western Art Museum.
+The commissioned work features an early Spanish settler as he drives two Longhorn cows yoked together with a rope.
+Guerra’s research revealed the specific way in which ropes with wooden bobbins were used as a yoking mechanism to secure wild cattle as they were driven between destinations.
+The cattle were further deterred from escape by braiding their tails together, as depicted in this early Texas ranch scene.